Appearance

 ```In-Memory Database

-When no database is specified (or set to :memory:), Tap creates a fresh in-memory SQLite database.
+Use :memory: as the path for a fresh in-memory database.
 This is useful for demos where you create tables and data on the fly:

 markdown